Springe09/Project-3/README.md

-# A Game of Tokens
+# A Game of Tokens: A Business Model for Investing and Staking Non-fungible Tokens in a Gaming Enviroment
-Amy Sherbanenko,
+Amy Sherbanenko
-Latoya Springer,
+Latoya Springer
 Eric Wynn

 University of Minnesota, FinTech Bootcamp